 [Solution] – Authentication Problem During Kali Linux Start Up

-Sometimes after successful installation of Kali Linux many users fails to login into Kali first time.
+Sometimes, even after successful installation of Kali Linux, many users fail to login into Kali first time.
 The problem they are facing is authentication.

 When Kali Linux ask you to enter Username for first time, do not enter the Username you given during installation.
-Instead of that just type “root” in username field and then enter Password that you set during installation.
-Yes this will solve your problem.
+Instead just type “root” in username field and then enter password as “toor“.
+If that password didn’t works enter the one that you set during installation.
+Yes, this will solve your problem.